What’s the best time of year for a family portrait session in London?

 Babies and toddlers making their way through carpets of fallen leaves are so emotive.
 For older children, playing with piles of leaves is so much fun, and always brings out fits of giggles and big smiles.

-The crips light of Winter is so beautiful, and makes for very graphic compositions.
+The crisp light of Winter is so beautiful, and makes for very graphic compositions.

 The beautiful oranges of Autumn are also often still evident in late November and even early December, so if we pass any coloured foliage I’ll look to incorporate that into your photographs too.